Generally, exclusion is used as a last resort when all other available alternatives have been tried.

 Informing you about the exclusion

-The Headteacher/Principal must tell you about the exclusion immediately, ideally by telephone, followed up by a letter/email within one school day.
-The communication must include the following information:
+The Headteacher or Principal must tell you about the exclusion immediately, ideally by telephone, followed up by a letter/email within one school day.

 Staying at home

 It is very important that your child stays at home and is not in any public place during school hours for the first five days of the exclusion.
-If your child is found in a public place and you don’t have a very good reason, you may be issued with a penalty notice.

 Arrangements for your child’s education

-Very often children who have been excluded are sent to a Pupil Referral Unit (PRU) or an Alternative Education Provision in the first instance, but this is usually a short-term solution.
+Often children who have been excluded are sent to a Pupil Referral Unit (PRU) or an Alternative Education Provision in the first instance, but this is usually a short-term solution.
 After that the LA will often use its Fair Access Protocol to offer them a place in a new school.

 When can the school exclude a child?

-• if they have seriously broken the school’s behaviour policy and it would seriously harm the education or welfare of themselves or others if they stayed in school.
+A child should only be excluded from school if they have seriously broken the school’s behaviour policy and it would seriously harm the education or welfare of themselves or others if they stayed in school.

 Serious offences

-If the basic facts of the case have been clearly established on the balance of probabilities (i.e. it was more likely than not to have happened) and the governors or the Independent Appeal Panel believe that your child has carried out such an offence they will not normally reinstate your child.
+If the basic facts of the case have been clearly established on the balance of probabilities (for example it was more likely than not to have happened) and the governors or the Independent Appeal Panel believe that your child has carried out such an offence they will not normally reinstate your child.

 A child should not be excluded for minor incidents such as:

-• breaking school uniform/appearance rules (except where persistent
+- breaking school uniform/appearance rules (except where persistent and ‘in open defiance’ of these rules)

-• for their own protection from bullying.
+- for their own protection from bullying

 Incidents outside school

-Headteacher/Principal feels that there is a clear link between that behaviour and maintaining good behaviour and discipline within the school which brings the school into disrepute.
+Children can be excluded for behaviour which took place outside school if the Headteacher or Principal feels that there is a clear link between that behaviour and maintaining good behaviour and discipline within the school which brings the school into disrepute.

 Looked after children